WATCH NOW: Farigoers flock to the truck and tractor pulls and stay for combine demo derby

-Fairgoers packed the grandstands and lined up along the center of the Wilmot Raceway with their phones ready to record the combine demolition derby Thursday night.
+WILMOT -- Crowds packed the grandstands and lined up along the center of the fairgrounds with their phones ready to record the combine demolition derby Thursday night.

 In the first round of the demolition derby, 10 of the 17 combines competing were knocked out of the competition and dragged away to make room for the next and final round of competition.